 I’ve really been enjoying experimenting with raw chocolate over the last couple of months.
 These delightful little medallions are easy to make, not to mention very tasty.
 You can use any combination of your favourite dried fruit, nuts and seeds.
-I used uncrystallised ginger, dried cranberries, dried blueberries, goji berries, cacao nibs, almonds, walnuts and pistachios.
+I used uncrystallised ginger, dried cranberries, freeze dried pomegranate seeds, cacao nibs, flaked coconut, almonds, walnuts, pistachios and sunflower seeds.

 You can make the size of your medallions smaller if you like, but I tend to make everything ‘teenage boy sized.’
 But it still doesn’t stop them from eating more than one at a time!